Sen. McCain’s brain surgery may delay health care vote longer than expected

 Because brain surgery is never minor.

-On July 14th, doctors removed a small blood clot above McCain's left eye at the Mayo Clinic in Rochester, Minnesota, recommending that he rest at his Arizona home for a week thereafter.
+On Friday, doctors removed a small blood clot above McCain's left eye, recommending that he rest at his Arizona home for a week thereafter.

-The type of surgery performed on Senator McCain is called a ‘keyhole’ craniotomy via eyebrow incision, which is simply an opening of the skull along the eyebrow to remove a blood clot in or near the left frontal lobe of the brain.
-While there are no clear medical reports on the precise location of McCain's clot, the area is very important to memory, right-sided movement, behavior, and our ability to produce language.
+The type of surgery performed on McCain is called a "keyhole" craniotomy via eyebrow incision, which is simply an opening of the skull along the eyebrow to remove a blood clot in or near the left frontal lobe of the brain.
+While there are no clear medical reports on the precise location of McCain's clot, the area is very important to memory, right-sided movement, behavior and our ability to produce language.
 The procedure was performed following a routine annual physical.

 Did symptoms prompt a scan?